Will Smith and Chris Rock's relationship through the years

 Will Smith was less than 20 minutes away from collecting his first Academy Award for Best Actor when he stormed the ceremony’s stage and slapped Oscars host Chris Rock.
-His ill-advised quip about Jada Pinkett Smith’s shaven head, who has spoken publicly about suffering from alopecia, infuriated her husband, who continued to shout at Rock after returning to his seat.
-“Keep my wife’s name out of your fucking mouth!” he said.
+The comedian’s ill-advised quip about Jada Pinkett Smith’s shaven head, who has spoken publicly about suffering from alopecia, infuriated her husband, and he continued to shout at Rock after returning to his seat.
+“Keep my wife’s name out of your fucking mouth!” he yelled.

 Smith and Rock are no strangers to one another.
-Their relationship spans three decades and stretches back past 1997, the year Smith and Pinkett were married and G. I. Jane – the action-drama starring a shaven-headed Demi Moore which Rock referenced – was released.
-Over that time they’ve been co-stars and apparently friendly, but there have still been some frosty moments between the pair…
+Their relationship spans three decades and stretches back past 1997, the year Smith and Pinkett were married and G. I. Jane – the action-drama starring a shaven-headed Demi Moore which Rock referenced in his joke – was released.
+Over that time, Jada, Will and Chris have been co-stars and apparently friendly, but it’s not all been smooth sailing..

 1995: A Fresh collab